ISO 15189:2012 Medical laboratories - Requirements for quality and competence

 - It does not require sustainability;

-- The specifications sometimes are generic;
+- The specifications sometimes are too generic or abstract;

 - It does not standardize critical practices such as the validation, measurement uncertainty, IQC and EQA/PT of examination procedures, and;